 Azog.
 Depending on who you ask, he's either admired as a badass villain, or despised for being Spared by the Adaptation and becoming a generic "tough guy", exchanging the book lore's memorable murder-vendetta backstory with the dwarves for just more generic battle scenes fought over territory Age of Empires or Total War style.

 Martin Freeman's casting and performance.
 Some feel he's perfect for Bilbo and personifies the put-upon Everyman character Tolkien wrote.
 Others feel like he's just playing John Watson again.
 Or Arthur Dent for the third time.

 Tauriel, though not as severe.
 Rarely does anyone consider her The Scrappy, but viewers are divided on whether she's an interesting addition to the story with a heartwarming relationship with Kili, or if she's just a Satellite Love Interest without much personality.
 Some warmed up to her after BOTFA.

-Better on DVD: Just like The Lord of the Rings and even Harry Potter, the films make more sense and flow better when viewed in marathon form, especially with the extended cuts, which have been acclaimed by fans and critics and are considered a great improvement over the theatrical cuts.
+Better on DVD: Just like The Lord of the Rings and even Harry Potter, the films make more sense and flow better when viewed in marathon form.
+Especially with the extended cuts, which have been acclaimed by both fans and critics and are considered a great improvement over the theatrical cuts.

-Broken Base: The trilogy is considered to be the Star Wars prequels of the new decade (that was, at least, until the Star Wars sequel came along).
+Broken Base: The trilogy is considered to be the Star Wars prequels of the new decade.
 Much like those films, there is a split fanbase: